bsc-william-taylor/games-console-development/README.md

 * -ppu = Build the ppu program
 * -spu = Build the spu program
 * -o   = Build with optimisations.

+After the program has run you can find the output of the images located right next to the executable.